bkuehnis/building-analysis-ai/README.md

 ## Examples

-- To generate PDFs for addresses in `addresses.xlsx`, run:
+- To generate PDFs for addresses change the excel referenced in src/main.py
   ```
-  python src/main.py addresses.xlsx
+  python src/main.py
   ```

-## Contributing

-Feel free to submit issues or pull requests for improvements or bug fixes.